Intel Core 2: Successors

 The successors to the Core 2 brand are a set of Nehalem-based processors called Core i3, i5, and i7.
 The Core i7 was officially launched on November 17, 2008, as a family of three quad-core processor high-end desktop models; further models started appearing throughout 2009.
 The last processor of the family to be released was the Core 2 Quad Q9500 in January 2010.
 The Core 2 processor line was removed from the official price lists in July 2011, and the last processors were discontinued in June 2012.

 Compatibility issues with modern operating systems

 As of 2025, a handful of Linux distributions will not run on Intel Core 2-series CPUs due to them requiring the x86-64-v2 microarchitecture level, which is not fully supported by any of the Core 2-series CPUs.
 Examples include Red Hat Enterprise Linux 9 as well as openSUSE Tumbleweed.
 Attempting to run these distributions on a Core 2 CPU will result in an error message or crash during the boot process.

-Windows IoT Enterprise releases, starting with Windows 11, version 24H2, will also not run on Intel Core 2 CPUs as it requires the SSE4.2 and POPCNT instruction sets, neither of which are supported by Core 2 CPUs.
+Windows 11 releases, starting with version 24H2, will also not run on Intel Core 2 CPUs as it requires the SSE4.2 and POPCNT instruction sets, neither of which are supported by Core 2 CPUs.